Kyle Edwards (footballer, born 1998): Style of play

 In 2017, Darren Moore (then Professional Development Coach of West Bromwich Albion) described Edwards as an exciting talent with real potential.
 Moore also said that Edwards was "quick and very direct and has tight ball control.
-He has the ability to go past people and create things".
+He has the ability to go past people and create things."

 Personal life

-Following West Brom’s promotion to the Premier League in 2020, Edwards released the rap track ‘Promotion Ting’ via Link Up TV, with the music video amassing over 100,000 views on YouTube.
+Following West Brom's promotion to the Premier League in 2020, Edwards released the rap track "Promotion Ting" via Link Up TV, the video amassing over 100,000 views on YouTube.